awsdocs/aws-transfer-user-guide/doc_source/making-api-requests.md

 *Type*: String

 **Resource**
 The resource for which the error is invoked\.
-For example, if you try to create a user that already exists, the `Resource` is the user name for the existing user\.
+For example, if you try to create a user that already exists, the `Resource` is the username for the existing user\.
 *Type*: String

 **ResourceType**